Julius Fučík (journalist): Notes from the Gallows

 Fučík was initially detained in Pankrác Prison in Prague, where he was interrogated and tortured.
-In this time he composed Notes from the Gallows (Reportáž psaná na oprátce, literally Reports Written Under the Noose), by writing on pieces of cigarette paper and smuggling them out with the help of sympathetic prison warders named Kolínský and Hora.
+During this time he composed Notes from the Gallows (Reportáž psaná na oprátce, literally Reports Written Under the Noose), by writing on pieces of cigarette paper and smuggling them out with the help of sympathetic prison wardens named Kolínský and Hora.

 The book describes events in the prison and is filled with hope for a communist future.
 He also details mental resistance techniques to help withstand torture, which have since been used by activists around the world.

 In the original edition, certain passages that jarred with common notions of heroic resistance were omitted.
 A later edition, published in 1995, restored the missing text.

 Although the work's authenticity has been contested, a forensic analysis by the Prague Institute of Criminalistics found the manuscript to be genuine.

 Trial and death

 In May 1943 Fučík was brought to Germany.
 He was first detained in Bautzen for somewhat more than two months, and afterwards in Berlin.
 On 25 August 1943 in Berlin, he was accused of high treason in connection with his political activities by the Volksgerichtshof, which was presided over by the notorious Roland Freisler.

 Fučík was found guilty and was sentenced to death along with Jaroslav Klecan, who had been arrested with Fučík.
-Fučík was hanged two weeks later on 8 September 1943 in Plötzensee Prison in Berlin (not beheaded as is often stated).
+Fučík was hanged two weeks later on 8 September 1943 in Plötzensee Prison in Berlin, not beheaded as is often stated.

 After the war, his wife, Gusta Fučíková, who had also been in a Nazi concentration camp, researched and retrieved all of his prison writings.
 She edited them with help of CPC and published them as Notes from the Gallows in 1947.
-The book was successful, and its influence increased after the Stalinist takeover of Czechoslovakia in 1948.
+The book was successful, and its influence increased after the Soviet takeover of Czechoslovakia in 1948.
 It has been translated into at least 90 languages.